What happens in a Planning Call?

 Please email me at angie@angieschultz.com, and I’ll respond within one business day.

-Here’s how we do websites.
+Here’s how I do websites.

 Step 1: